aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

     public class RequestHandlerWithParams implements RequestHandler<String, String> {

-        // Get an instance of the SecretsProvider.
+        // Get an instance of the AppConfigProvider.
 We can provide a custom client here if we want,
         // for instance to use a particular region.
         AppConfigProvider appConfigProvider = AppConfigProvider
                 .builder()